-Dorm life is a be-all and end-all to college students.
-It's where they study, eat, and have fun; where they meet new long-term friends and partners.
+Dorm life is a be-all and end-all for college students.
+It's where they study, eat, and have fun, where they meet new long-term friends and partners.
 It's where they experience living alone and having to take care of themselves.
 All and all, dorm life is scary but also a fun time for students.
-This post will talk about organizing essentials for dorm life that will enhance the experience for each college student whether they are a freshman or a transfer student.
+This post will talk about organizing essentials for dorm life that will enhance the experience for each college student, whether they are a freshman or a transfer student.

 Here are some of my most helpful organizing essentials for dorm life.
 These items helped me make my college experience an organized and fun time.

 Organizing Essential For Dorm Life #1 ~ Lock up your belongings.

 Of course, security is essential in a dorm room.
 Important items to have are a laptop lock, tablet lock, and safe.
 The tablet lock, safe, and laptop lock can be wrapped around the substantial college desks so no one can quickly come into your room and take your stuff.
 Determine how many of these valuables are important to lock up when they are not in the dorm before buying them all.
 Some safes are large enough to hold a tablet and a laptop.

 Tip: Be sure that the combination is mixed after disconnecting it so people can't see what the combination is when it is unlocked.

 Below are some examples I found on Amazon.com (affiliate).

 Organizing Essential For Dorm Life #2 ~ Have a Physical Alarm Clock.

 A physical alarm clock works best.
 I prefer to use the phone alarm as a backup to the physical alarm clock to make sure I am up to when I need to up.
 Look for an alarm clock that isn't too bright at night time.
 No one likes a bright light shining in their face while they are sleeping.

 Tip: Set your alarm to wake up AND your phone alarm.
 It is a great backup just in case your phone or alarm clock does not work.